alexmilowski/littleflow/littleflow.md

 In short, inputs are merged into a single sequence of structured objects with duplicate empty objects merged or omitted when non-empty objects are present.

-The left-most tasks (i.e., :start) are sent a singleton empty object.
-The outputs of all the right-most tasks are aggregated using the rules above.
-Where the output of the overall workflow is
+The left-most task (i.e., :start) is sent the input of the workflow and produces that input as its output.

+The output of the right-most task (i.e., :end) is its input and is processed using the same rules as other tasks.

 ### Parameter literals